Seanny123/seanaubin.github.io/content/post/2020-02-09-Faster-Python.md

 Sometimes using vectorized Numpy code isn't enough and you need to get weird.
 For example, Nengo implemented a computational graph compiler, discussed in [this PR](https://github.com/nengo/nengo/pull/1035) and [this paper](http://compneuro.uwaterloo.ca/publications/gosmann2017.html).
 Basically, many small Numpy computations were combined into fewer Numpy computations operating on larger arrays.
 This allowed the code to spend less time in Python and more time running Numpy routines.

-Although using and configuring gets you quite far, you eventually may need to attack Python's interpreter speed itself.
+Although carefully using and configuring Numpy and Pandas gets you quite far, you may eventually need to attack Python's interpreter speed itself.

 # Desiderata